bernardosulzbach/dungeon/README.md

 Planned features
 ----------------
 Alignment system.
 (Killing good creatures makes you evil)
-Command objects.
-(How?)
-Store command help in the respective Command object.
 Store aliases independently and let the player add and remove aliases.
 A ``map`` command that prints an ASCII map of the locations the player knows.
 Creatures will have a bloodAlcoholContent variable (% by volume).